giordanorn/ppmip/README.md

 ## Functionalities
 The project documentation asks for some functionalities.
 They are arguments to be passed onto the program.
 The options are:
+- greyscale: applies greyscale filter to an PPM image passed as second argument; *(Done!)*
-- thr: binarization of the image using thresholding;
+- threshold: binarization of the image using thresholding;
-- blu: performs blurring;
+- blur: performs blurring;
-- sha: perform sharpening;
+- sharp: perform sharpening;
-- rot: rotate the image by a given angle;
+- rotate: rotate the image by a given angle;
-- amp: magnify the image by a given zoom;
+- amplify: magnify the image by a given zoom;
-- red: reduce the image by a given zoom.
+- reduce: reduce the image by a given zoom.